 Rathbones Folio Prize 2017 Shortlist

 The following eight books were short-listed for the Rathbones Folio Prize.
-The winner was announced at a ceremony in London on the 24th of May 2017.
+The 2017 winner was Hisham Matar, for The Return.

 The Vanishing Man